ashitapatelds/ContinuousModelDeploy/README.md

 # ContinuousModelDeploy
 Continuous Model Deployment for MLOps

-Updating to trigger the trigger in GCP Cloud Build
+Trying to execute an automatic trigger based on changes made in GitHub Repo integrated to GCP cloud build.